-Dynamic update is enabled on a zone-by-zone basis, by including an allow-update or update-policy clause in the zone statement.
+Dynamic update is enabled by including an allow-update or update-policy clause in the zone statement

 Updating of secure zones (zones using DNSSEC) follows RFC 3007: RRSIG and NSEC records affected by updates are automatically regenerated by the server using an online zone key.
 Update authorization is based on transaction signatures and an explicit server policy.